brianhouse/sound_art/lectures/06_synthesis.md

 ![](media/06_12_fm_synthesis_.png)

-Here, the frequency that we give to `osc~` is determined by another `osc~` which sweeps over a given range.
+Here, the frequency that we give to `osc~` is determined by another `osc~`.
+This second oscillator moves between -1 and 1 at 1000 times a second, which when multiplied by 2000 is between -2000 and 2000 at 1000 times a second.
+The frequency we give to the first oscillator thus becomes a center frequency around which the waveform rapidly oscillates.
 Varying these parameters results in complex waveforms.

 ## Filters and Subtractive Synthesis